evmcnb/quartz/content/Full/Impetigo.md

 - Typically occurs around the nose or mouth - exudate forms the golden crust
 - Do not cause systemic symptoms
-- **Antiseptic cream** (hydrogen peroxide 1% cream) 1st line treatment
+- **Antiseptic cream** (hydrogen peroxide 1% cream + topical fusidic acid) 1st line treatment
 - Oral flucloxacillin to treat more severe/wide spread infection
-- Advise patient not to touch or scratch lesionss
+- Advise patient not to touch or scratch lesions

 ## Bullous impetigo